 iii.
-Considerations for Implementing Voting Systems with COTS Products
+Implementing Voting Systems with COTS Products

 The EAC also provides a checklist for considering and implementing voting systems that utilize Commercial Off-the-Shelf products (COTS) such as laptops or tablets rather than proprietary vendor hardware.
-At this time, the WEC has not received any applications for COTS-based voting systems and is not aware of any COTS-based vendors.
-Should a COTS-based voting equipment vendor application be submitted to the WEC, staff would utilize the EAC checklist to ensure that the testing and approval protocol was designed to evaluate system security.
+At this time, the WEC has approved one COTS-based voting system, ClearBallot Group.

 iv.
-Checklist- Securing Voter Registration Data
+Securing Voter Registration Data

-The U.S. EAC created the" Checklist for Securing Voter Registration Data" to provide election officials information and best practices to protect their voter registration data, and to provide assurance to members of the public that those security measures have been implemented.
+The U.S. EAC created the "Checklist for Securing Voter Registration Data" to provide election officials with information and best practices to protect their voter registration data, and to provide assurance to members of the public that those security measures have been implemented.
 Several components of the checklist have been implemented in Wisconsin including:

-- Access control only authorized users with credentials and a multi-factor authentication tool can access WisVote. - Auditability WisVote includes a full audit trail including who made changes, on what date, and what the values were before and after the change. - Data Backups the WisVote database is backed-up nightly in two physically separate locations. - Firewalls the Wisconsin Department of Administration's Division of Enterprise Technology (DET) maintains all firewalls for the Elections Commission, including the firewalls used to protect WisVote.
+- Access control only authorized users with credentials and a multi-factor authentication tool can access WisVote. - Auditability WisVote includes a full audit trail including who made changes, on what date, and what the values were before and after the change. - Data Backups the WisVote database is backed-up nightly in two physically separate locations.

-- System Interconnection WisVote is maintained on DET servers and uses a separate Active Directory Domain Controller to help isolate it from other systems.
-WisVote is connected to related elections applications but these connections are secured in a variety of ways to prevent unauthorized access. - Documentation The BadgerVoters website maintains logs of voter data purchased by the public as well as information regarding who purchased the data and when.
+- Firewalls the Wisconsin Department of Administration's Division of Enterprise Technology (DET) maintains all firewalls for the Elections Commission, including the firewalls used to protect WisVote. - System Interconnection WisVote is maintained on DET servers and uses a separate Active Directory Domain to help isolate it from other systems.
+WisVote is connected to related elections administration applications but these connections are secured in a variety of ways to prevent unauthorized access. - Documentation The BadgerVoters website maintains logs of voter data purchased by the public as well as information regarding who purchased the data and when.
 WisVote IT staff maintains change management logs to document any updates to the system design, and all activities within WisVote that impact voter data are logged, including what user took those actions.

-There are additional best practices included in the checklist that the WEC is continuing to implement including the establishment of additional criteria in WisVote to trigger unusual activity notifications such as multiple log-in attempts, unusual traffic, or large amounts of data uploads and exports.
+There are additional best practices included in the checklist that the WEC is continuing to implement including monitoring additional criteria in WisVote to trigger unusual activity notifications such as multiple log-in attempts, unusual traffic, or large amounts of data uploads and exports.

 v.
-Checklist - Securing Election Night Reporting Systems
+Securing Election Night Reporting Systems

 In Wisconsin, counties are required to post all returns, by ward or reporting unit on an Internet site.
 Many jurisdictions use a separate Election Night Reporting (ENR) system to display unofficial election night results to the public through a web-based application.
-The U.S. E.A.C.
+The E.A.C.
 Checklist for Securing Election Night Reporting Systems provides a baseline for jurisdictions to assess the security protocol surrounding their Election Night Reporting system.